A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Model training details

 \subsection{Model training}

-The CNN has two convolutional layers followed by two fully connected linear layers, with GeLU activation.
+CNN2-L has two convolutional layers followed by two fully connected linear layers, with GeLU activation.
 We use the Adam optimizer with a learning rate of 0.001 and a weight decay of 0.005.
 We use the cross-entropy loss and train the model for 15 epochs on MNIST3 and for 30 epochs on CIFAR10 with a batch size of 32.
-For training the ViT with LoRA, we use the \texttt{peft}~\cite{peft} and HuggingFace \texttt{transformers} library~\cite{wolf-etal-2020-transformers}.
+CNN3-L has 3 convolutional layers followed by two fully connected linear layers with GeLU activation.
+The hyperparameters are the same as for CNN2-L. For training the ViT with LoRA, we use the \texttt{peft}~\cite{peft} and HuggingFace \texttt{transformers} library~\cite{wolf-etal-2020-transformers}.
 We start from the pretrained model checkpoint of \cite{wu2020vit} and finetune the LoRA model with the same hyperparameters as the CNN.

 An overview of the predictive performance measured in accuracy on the subsampled training and test sets is provided in Table~\ref{tab:predictive_performance}.

 \paragraph{Hint for reproducibility.} In particular, we use \texttt{CrossEntropyLoss(reduction=`none')} during model training and also update this in the ViT training script \texttt{modeling\_vit.py}.
 This is important for the LOO experiments, where we exclude a sample $z_j$ from contributing to the training by zeroing out the loss.